-- Functions that appear in constraint expressions may not contain output or ref arguments (const ref are allowed).
-They should be automatic (or preserve no state information) and have no side effects. - Function that appear in constraints may not modify the constraints, for example, calling rand\mode or constraint\mode methods. - Functions shall be called before constraints are solved, and their return values shall be treated as state variables. - Random variables used as function arguments shall establish an implicit variable ordering or priority.
+- Functions that appear in constraint expressions may not contain output or ref arguments (const ref are allowed). - Functions that appear in constraint expressions should be automatic (or preserve no state information) and have no side effects. - Function that appear in constraints may not modify the constraints, for example, calling rand_mode or constraint_mode methods. - Functions shall be called before constraints are solved, and their return values shall be treated as state variables. - Random variables used as function arguments shall establish an implicit variable ordering or priority.
 Constraints that include only variables with higher priority are solved before other, lower priority, constraints.
 Random variables solved as part of a higher priority set of constraints become state variables to the remaining set of constraints.
 For example: